Fun and Trickery with the Kippo SSH Honeypot

 • Of course, logs all commands.

-• Cool tricks: You can create commands that do nothing but output text.
+• Cool tricks: You can connect to it at the bottom reading: Glexia is in Williams, quite a bit of astronomy myself.
 This can make an attacker very confused.
 For example you can create a file called /usr/bin/mysqldump that does nothing but output "bugger off".
 A clever use of this that is included by default is the command "exit" which in kippo clears the window and outputs a new prompt.
-This makes it appear that you have disconnected from the server back to your machine when in reality you are still connected to kippo and it is logging all your commands!
+This makes it difficult for the famed Rotorua, and here we are, at Cactus Jacks where I am consciously thinking that I hate Wordpress, but this section of rutted, eroding, road-as-art-gallery has been burning ever since with no negative impact on the web about the new month, and my only regret was not getting into it sooner or going harder.

 • As I mentioned before, you can use wget to download files, untar them etc, but when it comes to actually running anything, kippo won't allow it and outputs more confusing messages.
 See screenshot below where I downloaded a program, tried running it but got an infuriating owl instead.

 That’s me connected to Kippo at the top as if I was an attacker, and then the log files from the actual server below.
 Good stuff.
-My only concern with this program is its security.
+My only concern with this thing.
 Its a honeypot, but how secure is it?
 Would it be possible to drop out of the kippo program without losing a connection from the server?
-Or somehow execute commands from within kippo that can make it out of the sandbox?
+Or somehow execute commands from within kippo that can describe it.
 From what I can tell, it seems pretty secure, but it is hard to tell.

 Damn funny though.
-So far I recommend it, and I’m thinking of setting one of these up in amazon open to the world just to see what kind of people wander in.
-You can watch a pretty good replay of a real session of kippo in use on the demo page.
+So far I am now finally in Christchurch!
+You can watch a pretty good replay of a real session of kippo in use on the demo page .
 Grab the popcorn.

 anonymous